Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "...Say again?"

 Regaari looked him square in the eye.
 "You need eyes on the ground, and I’m one of the best you have.
-I’m no longer attached to HEAT, I’m no longer your aide de camp… So, I volunteer to infiltrate the planet and return intel."
+I’m no longer attached to HEAT, I’m no longer your aide de camp...
+So, I volunteer to infiltrate the planet and return intel."

 Daar gave him a long, slow stare.
 He very obviously didn’t like the idea one bit.

 "...That’s a suicide mission," he said.
 "Thurrsto said so himself."

 "Maybe," Regaari conceded.
 "But though I may have blundered in not trusting your judgement, My Father, I daresay my skills are still sharp.
 I can get down there.
-I can return intelligence that the Grand Army *needs.* And if it *does* turn out to be a suicide mission… Well.
+I can return intelligence that the Grand Army *needs.* And if it *does* turn out to be a suicide mission...
+Well.
 I’m willing."

 The room was silent for several seconds as the Champions glanced between themselves while watching the tableau playing out between the two old friends.